 As an example of this approach, here are two mindfulness techniques for depression I use:

-There are many other mindfulness techniques for depression, including CBT.
+There are many other mindfulness techniques for depression in many third-wave therapies.

 Mindfulness Techniques for Depression: The Process